johnbehm/johnbehm.github.io/projects/mop-redesign.md

 </div>

 ## Engineering Analysis
-To better understand the root cause of failure, I modeled the failing part in Autodesk Fusion.
-As force is applied through the handle, the geometry creates a bending moment at the cantilevered section.
-I applied a simplified loading case assuming a mopping force of 50 N at 45°, resulting in a bending moment of 0.2 N*m at the joint.
+To better understand the root cause of failure, I modeled the original joint geometry in Autodesk Fusion and evaluated the loading conditions experienced during normal use.

 ![CAD Assembly](../assets/images/Assembly with annotations.png)

+Assumptions:
+- Mopping force: ~50 N
+- Force angle: ~45°
+- Resulting bending moment at joint: ~0.2 N·m

-Based on standard stress concentration charts for a filleted bar in bending (D/d ≈ 3, r/d ≈ 0.16), the estimated stress concentration factor K ≈ 1.5.
-This indicates that local stresses at the fillet could be roughly 50% higher than the nominal bending stress.
+The cantilevered geometry creates a localized bending stress at the filleted transition near the pivot connection.
+Based on standard stress concentration charts for a filleted bar in bending (D/d ≈ 3, r/d ≈ 0.16), the estimated stress concentration factor was approximately K ≈ 1.5.

-My initial hand calculations suggested that the stresses under typical forces will remain well below the material's yield strength, indicating that static failure is unlikely to be the primary cause of failure.
-Instead, the observed discoloration, creep, and cyclic nature of loading that occurs during mopping indicate that fatigue failure is more likely to occur.
+Initial hand calculations suggested that stresses remained below the material’s yield strength under typical loading conditions, indicating that immediate static failure was unlikely.
+Instead, the observed creep, discoloration, and cyclic loading during use suggest that fatigue-related failure was more likely.

-This analysis established that reducing local stress concentrations through a geometric redesign of the fillet radius would improve fatigue resistance and long-term durability without requiring major changes to the part geometry or manufacturing process.
+This analysis indicated that increasing the fillet radius would reduce local stress concentrations and improve long-term durability without major changes to the overall geometry or manufacturing process.

 ## CAD Models & FEA Results
 I modeled the joint component based on measurements of the original part.
 This model was used as the baseline for the analysis and design iterations.
 As is observed in the FEA analyses below, the cantilevered geometry demonstrates a clear stress concentration scenario, where abrupt changes in cross-section amplify local stresses under bending.
 As the fillet radius increases, the transition in cross-section becomes smoother, resulting in smaller stress concentrations.

 ### Original Configuration - 5/128" fillet radius